-Nobody likes seeing their investment plan lose value, and it can make you want to quickly change your strategy towards a more risk-averse Plan.
+Nobody likes seeing their investment plan dip in value, and it can make you want to quickly change your strategy towards a more risk-averse Plan.
 But is this the right thing to do?

-Now stop and try to think of it like this.
+But try to think of it like this.

 Well, you might think about it.
 But what about if they have a 30% sale?
 You’d be effectively saving £30 on the same pair of jeans you bought last week for £100.
-At that price, you may even think about buying two fancy new pairs of jeans, after all, who knows how long this sale will last!
+And at that price, you may even think about buying two fancy new pairs of jeans. after all, who knows how long this sale will last!

 What about when the markets are strong?